guyera/final-project-group-3-cstas/README.md

 ## How to add to the project
 To avoid merge issues please use your own branches alongside github pull requests to add changes to the project.

+To install current node modules to work on local machine, use: npm install

 --*How-To*--
 In shell/terminal navigate to location of git repository.